Documentation

 Connect your assistant

-Add Savecraft as an MCP server in your AI client.
-You'll sign in once via Clerk (our auth provider) and then the assistant can access your game data.
+Add Savecraft to your AI assistant.
+You'll sign in once and then the assistant can access your game data.
+The same URL works for every client:

 ChatGPT